-In 2015, the global demand for antimalarial medicines was estimated to be 1.3 billion treatment courses.
-We forecast that demand for antimalarial medicines will grow to approximately 1.4 billion treatments by 2018.
-ACTs, both quality-assured and non-quality assured, currently make up roughly one third of the antimalarial market with demand for ACTs in 2015 projected to be 458 million treatments, and (assuming continued trends in product availability and usage, and owing to population growth in endemic areas and a shift away from use of other antimalarials), will rise to 655 million treatments in 2018 (Figure 3).
+In 2016, the global demand for antimalarial medicines was estimated to be 1.5B treatment courses.
+In the baseline forecast, we project that demand for antimalarial medicines will grow to 1.6B treatments by 2019.
+ACTs, both quality-assured and non-quality assured, currently make up roughly one third of the antimalarial market, with demand for ACTs in 2016 estimated at 483M treatments, and (assuming continued trends in product availability and usage, and owing to population growth in endemic areas and a shift away from use of other antimalarials), will rise to 704M treatments in 2019 (Figure 4).

-FIGURE 3 Antimalarial and ACT Demand, by region, 2015 - 2018 (millions)
+Figure 4 Antimalarial and ACT Demand, by region, 2016 - 2019 (millions)

-Demand for QAACTs is estimated at 349 million treatments in 2015, rising to 484 million treatments in 2018 while demand for non-quality-assured ACTs (Non-QAACTs) is estimated to grow from 108 million treatments in 2015 to 171 million treatments in 2018, with non-QAACTs comprising about 25% of estimated ACT demand (Figure 4).
-Although there is some use of non-QAACTs in the public sector (for example, in Viet Nam), most of this demand will be in the informal private sector, where 53% to 55% of non-QAACT treatments will be sold.
+Demand for QAACTs is estimated at 361M treatments in 2016, rising to 504M treatments in 2019 while demand for non-quality-assured ACTs (Non-QAACTs) is estimated to grow from 122M treatments in 2016 to 200M treatments in 2019, with non-QAACTs comprising about 25% of estimated ACT demand (Figure 5).
+Although there is some use of non-QAACTs in the public sector (for example, in Viet Nam), most demand for non-QAACTs is in the private sector, split almost equally between informal and formal sources.

-Among QAACT product combinations, artemether-lumefantrine will remain the leader, with consumer demand rising from 237 million treatments in 2015 to 327 million treatments in 2018.
-Artesunate-amodiaquine is projected to remain the second most commonly used ACT, with demand growing from 80 million treatments in 2015 to 111 million in 2018.
-Demand for artesunate-sulfadoxine-pyrimethamine is expected to increase from 31 million treatments in
+Among QAACT product combinations, artemether-lumefantrine will remain the leader, with consumer demand rising from 259M treatments in 2016 to 362M treatments in 2019.

-2015 to 44 million treatments in 2018, with India as the product's main market.
-The nonsubsidized private sector (premium private sector) market for QAACTs is projected to increase over the next few years from 35M treatments in 2015 to 55M treatments in 2018.
+Artesunate-amodiaquine is projected to remain the second most commonly used ACT, with demand growing from 80M treatments in 2016 to 111M in 2019.
+The non-subsidized private sector (premium private sector) market for QAACTs is projected to increase over the next few years from 39M treatments in 2016 to 64M treatments in 2019.
+This increase in the use of QAACTs in the premium private sector would only reduce the magnitude of the QAACT decline in the CPM-termination scenario, described above.

-FIGURE 4
+Demand for oral artemisinin monotherapies will continue to decline, from 0.7M in 2016 to 0.3M in 2019.

-ACT global demand, by Quality-Assured drug classification and distribution channel, 2015 - 2018 (millions)
+Figure 5 ACT global demand, by Quality-Assured drug classification and distribution channel, 2016 - 2019 (millions)

-Demand for oral artemisinin monotherapies will continue to decline (from 0.8 million in 2015 to 0.4 million in 2018), and with multiple donor agencies conducting a concerted funding effort to shift severe malaria treatment away from the use of quinine and on to injectable artesunate, public sector orders for quality-assured injectable artesunate will reach 25 million 60mg vials in 2016, before declining to 20 million 60mg vials in 2018.
-The decrease in quality-assured injectable artesunate procurement between 2016 and 2017 is driven by limited visibility of confirmed orders in the Global Fund's next grant making cycle and our expectation that principal recipients of Global Fund grants will allocate projected funding for QA injectable artesunate procurement across the three years in the replenishment cycle, rather than across two of the three years.
+Global Malaria Diagnostic and Artemisinin Treatment Commodities Demand Forecast Policy Brief, October 2016 - Page 13 With multiple donor agencies conducting a concerted funding effort to shift severe malaria treatment away from the use of quinine and on to injectable artesunate, public sector orders for quality-assured injectable artesunate will reach 30M 60mg vials in 2016 and 2017, before declining slightly to 28M and 26M 60mg vials in 2018 and 2019, respectively.
+The decrease in projected quality-assured injectable artesunate procurement between 2018 and 2019 is driven by a slight decrease in projected funding of QAINJAS as severe malaria burden decreases.